cristianbuse/VBA-FastDictionary/benchmarking/README.md

 The actual tests are in the [BenchTests.bas](src/BenchTests.bas) module and they call the main ```Benchmark``` method of the [Benchmarking.bas](src/Benchmarking.bas) module with various key inputs.

+## Classes tested

+Tim Hall's ```VBA-Dictionary```, ```VBA.Collection``` and ```Scripting.Dictionary``` are tested as-is.

+For ```cHashD``` class we test 3 approaches:
+1) the default size of 16384 for the hash table size - which as you will see does not perform very well
+2) assuming the number of key-item pairs to add is known in advance then the hash table is sized prior to adding items with the goal of achieveing approximately 10% load
+3) assuming the number of key-item pairs to add is known in advance then the hash table is sized prior to adding items with the goal of achieveing approximately 38.5% load

+For the new Dictionary (this repo) we have 2 approaches for adding items:
+1) default rehashing - the hash table resizes when the load reaches 50%
+2) assuming the number of key-item pairs to add is known in advance then the hash table is sized prior to adding items with the goal of achieveing approximately 50% load - this is slightly faster than the default rehasing but not by much

 ## Results

 All screenshots are saved under the [result_screenshots](result_screenshots) folder.
 The results can be reproduced by running the speed tests in the [Benchmarking.xlsm](Benchmarking.xlsm) file under the [BenchTests.bas](src/BenchTests.bas) module.